Structure of the Roper Resonance from Lattice QCD Constraints: Lattice QCD Constraints

+In reporting the lattice QCD results in Figs.~\ref{fg:specI} and \ref{fg:specII} we have used solid (open) symbols to indicate states dominated by local (non-local) interpolating fields.
+While the operator overlaps are unrenormalized matrix elements and therefore scale dependent, the qualitative aspects of this information can be used to gain insight into the composition of the states in addition to the standard analysis of the spectrum.
+Just as insight into the composition of the lattice QCD states can be obtained from the eigenvectors of the lattice correlation matrix used to excite the states, HEFT also provides insight into their composition via the superposition of basis states in each eigenvector.

+B\"ar \cite{Bar:2017kxh} has shown that the overlap of the non-interacting non-local $\pi N$ channel with standard local three-quark interpolating fields is suppressed by three orders of magnitude relative to the ground state nucleon on a 3 fm lattice.
+Thus the lattice QCD states that are excited by local three-quark operators correspond to HEFT states having a significant bare-basis-state component in their eigenvector.
+This information is indicated through the colour coding of the HEFT spectra illustrated in Figs.~\ref{fg:specI} and \ref{fg:specII} for Scenarios I and II respectively.
+The red, blue, green and orange lines indicate the states having the first, second, third and fourth largest bare-baryon basis-state contributions, respectively.

-For Scenario I, all of the lattice states dominated by local three-quark interpolating fields can be associated with a colored line.
+For Scenario I of Fig.~\ref{fg:specI}, all of the lattice states dominated by local three-quark interpolating fields can be associated with a colored line.
 Similarly, all of the Hamiltonian states having the largest bare basis-state component, indicated in red in Fig.~\ref{fg:specI}, have a nearby lattice QCD result.
-Thus, the predictions of Scenario I are consistent with lattice QCD.
+We quantify this agreement through a $\chi^2$ measure associating each three-quark dominated (solid) lattice point with a three-quark dominated HEFT state.
+Open symbols are associated with the nearest HEFT level.
+For Scenario I the minimum $\chi^2/{\rm dof} = 16.5/(15-1) = 1.18$.

-On the other hand, Scenario II displays little correspondence to the lattice QCD results.
+On the other hand, Scenario II of Fig.~\ref{fg:specII} displays little correspondence to the lattice QCD results.
 Scenario II predicts a low-lying state with a large bare basis-state component of approximately 50\%, approaching that for the ground state.
 Such a state would be easy to excite in lattice QCD with local three-quark operators.
-However this state is not seen in the simulations.
-The lattice state that is seen at light quark masses is actually excited by a $\pi N$ scattering-state interpolating field.
-Indeed, Lang {\it et al.} \cite{Lang:2016hnn} only see this state when they include a non-local $\pi N$ interpolating field.

-In Scenario I, the lattice excitation at $\simeq 1.5$ GeV is described by a Hamiltonian eigenstate dominated by the $\pi N$ basis state.
-Fig.~\ref{fg:waveallI} shows the composition of the lowest ten Hamiltonian eigenstates as a function of pion mass for Scenario I. Near the physical mass the first eigenstate is dominated by $\sigma N$ basis states.
-Again, this is consistent with the work of Lang {\it et al.}, who only find the lowest state when they include a non-local $\sigma N$ interpolating field.
-The second state is dominated by the $\pi N$ channel but some mixing with $\pi \Delta$ is also apparent.
-The $\pi \Delta$ channel dominates the fifth excitation of the spectrum at light quark masses and this serves as a prediction for future lattice QCD calculations employing non-local momentum-projected $\pi \Delta$ scattering-state interpolators.
+However this three-quark dominated state is not seen in the simulations.
+For this scenario, the $\chi^2$ measure provides $\chi^2/{\rm dof} = 635.7/(15-1) = 45.4$.